revilowaldow/BITC/Sessions/2026/01 25 - Session 59.md

 > "[[Torniar Maluka|Torniar]] will hear of this"

-Revant gets stuck in a celeres, mortal wound but not
+Revant gets stuck in a celeres, mortal wound but not causing an effect?